21st January, 2019

 Asbestos was used extensively in building materials in the past.
 At its peak use in the 1950s - 70s, it was used in thousands of building products.
 Although asbestos was fully banned in 1999, any building built or refurbished before the ban is likely to contain asbestos.

-If you are responsible for premises such as a shop, offices, industrial unit, flats or other premises, you have a legal duty to manage asbestos, and there must locate and keep a record of asbestos-containing materials within your building.
+If you are responsible for premises such as a shop, offices, industrial unit, flats or other premises, you have a legal duty to manage asbestos.
+That means locating and keeping a record of asbestos-containing materials within your building.

 Where can you find asbestos?
+Just about anywhere!
 Asbestos can be used in a wide variety of places, here are 40 places you can find asbestos:

 Asbestos fibres are strong.
 Asbestos was used in cement products to add strength and reinforce thin asbestos sheets.